-A record of pupils misbehaving and the steps taken should be kept if it appears to be an ongoing and serious issue, as this allows the teacher to easily track the behaviour over the course of the year and provides evidence of misbehaviour should it be needed.
+A record of pupils misbehaving and the steps taken should be kept as this allows the teacher to easily track the behaviour over the course of the year and provides evidence of misbehaviour should it be needed.
 Teachers should keep relevant notes regarding misbehaviour.
-Not all misbehaviour will be recorded and teachers will use their discretion in this regard.